Where the Crawdads Sing by Delia Owens opens with a picture of a map and the discovery of a dead body in the marshes of North Carolina.

 Tate goes to see her afterward, but the Sheriff stops him to tell him that his father has passed.
 Seeing him stopped, Kya realizes she has loved him all along.
 When he returns after the funeral, Kya acknowledges that she loves him.
 They start a life together and turn the shack into a nice cottage.

-As Tate goes to look through her possessions he finds a hidden compartment with poems by a local author (these are reference throughout the book).
+As Tate goes to look through her possessions he finds a hidden compartment with poems by a local author (these are referenced throughout the book).
 He realizes the poet was Kya, writing under a nom de plume all these years.
 There is one poem about murdering Chase, and with it is Chase's missing shell necklace, tying her to his murder.
+(In short: yes, Kya murdered Chase.)